 September is National Recovery Month, a time to celebrate and support sobriety, whether you’re in recovery or perhaps just sober curious.
 This September marks the 32nd year of National Recovery Month, and the event theme is “Recovery is for Everyone: Every Person, Every Family, Every Community.”

 National Recovery Month provides important visibility to the recovery community.
 It’s an opportunity to share addiction and recovery stories.
-Sharing these stories helps to break the stigma surrounding addiction and spreads hope that recovery is possible.
+Sharing these stories helps to break the stigma surrounding addiction and spreads hope that recovery is possible, even in a pandemic.